kyraaan/digiseq-web-portal/README.md

 - **Username:** postgres
 - **Password:** postgres

 ### Documentation
 The OpenAPI swagger-ui can be found here: http://localhost:8090/swagger-ui/index.html

-The docs can be found: `http://localhost:8090/v3/api-docs`
+The API docs can be found here: http://localhost:8090/v3/api-doc